-1. Cut the paper plate in half.
+1. For this paper plate Easter craft, cut the paper plate in half.
 (Each child will only need one half.)
 Cut a half-oval shape in the center of the plate about 2” x 2”.
 Set the half-oval you cut out aside for later.

 2. Cut an end off the cardboard that is 3 ½” wide.
 (You will use the small piece for cutting out shapes in a minute.
 The larger piece will remain intact.)